How Does Metal Really Look? – Metallographic Sample Preparation

 This process typically involves different grit sizes of abrasives, such as grinding pads or compound, to achieve the required surface smoothness.

-Choosing the right abrasive grits, starting with coarser abrasives and gradually progressing to finer ones until the sample surface shows only scratches in one direction.
+This process involves starting with coarser abrasives and gradually progressing to finer ones until the sample surface shows only scratches in one direction.

 During grinding, maintaining proper grinding pressure and uniform grinding time is essential to avoid overheating or deforming the sample surface.